-After the fall of the wall, Berlin started to attract people from the whole world as the city’s club scene started to blossom, with Berghain at its forefront, and the rumors that Berlin was freer and more liberated than the rest of Europe.
+After the fall of the wall, Berlin started to attract people from the whole world as the city’s club scene started to blossom, with Berghain at its forefront, and the rumours that Berlin was freer and more liberated than the rest of Europe.
 Something that was in many ways thanks to the fight that the punk movement had been taking in the ’80s.

 The city must maintain the spirit of Berlin, and we must do it together

 What they fought for, is something that we are many people who have enjoyed to this day.
-Today the club scene is facing big challenges, something Sven points out.
+Today the club scene is facing big challenges, something Sven Marquardt points out.
 A new generation must fight to be able to let Berlin remain the city we wish it to be.

 ”The city must maintain the spirit of Berlin, and we must do it together.
 We must keep promoting diversity and freedom, even after the pandemic.
 The clubs have suffered before, and now they are suffering even more.
 It’s a good time for investors to ’clean up’, but we must work together to let Berlin remain Berlin, and to recreate it to enhance these values again.”

 ”Berlin is a city that has been growing constantly, and during the pandemic it just stopped, which is really heartbreaking.
 The club scene will need some time to recover and that will not be done in an instant.
 But in the end I believe that the energy will remain, if the new generation keeps on fighting for it, that is.
 Because it’s not just a natural thing that these values will last, it’s because people fought for it that we can enjoy it.”